vespakoen/docs/routing.md

 	return Redirect::to_route('home');

-Once you have named a route, you may easily check if the route handlign the current request has a given name.
+Once you have named a route, you may easily check if the route handling the current request has a given name.

 **Determine if the route handling the request has a given name:**